-If academic dishonesty is suspected, the information will be documented and brought before the President for review.
-The student or students will be notified that there is a suspicion of academic dishonesty and an investigation will follow.
+If academic dishonesty is suspected, the information will be documented and brought to the appropriate faculty member, Program Director, or President for review.
+The student or students will be notified that there is a suspicion of academic dishonesty, and an investigation will follow.
 Information retrieved during the investigation process will be evaluated and the student or students involved will be informed of the result.

-In the event that academic dishonesty is validated during the investigation process, the individual or individuals involved will be notified of any action JPU chooses to take.
+In the event academic dishonesty is validated during the investigation process, the individual or individuals involved will be notified of any action JPU chooses to take.
+Typically, a first offense will result in the individual or individuals receiving probationary status.
+Depending on the severity, a student will be dismissed from the program.